Home » Can Congo And Timneh African Greys Breed?

 Intelligence, Personality, and Trainability

-Timneh African grey parrots usually learn to speak earlier than Congo greys and prefer making sounds over mimicking words.
-That said, Timnehs can still be trained to speak.
+Timneh African grey parrots usually learn to speak earlier than Congo greys.
+They also prefer making sounds over mimicking words, but can still be trained to mimic English words.

-Congo African greys are difficult to care for because they’re easily stressed and prone to anxiety problems.
-Getting them accustomed to others is difficult unless socialized at an early age.
+Congo African greys are more challenging to care for because they’re easily stressed and prone to anxiety.
+Getting them accustomed to others is difficult unless they’re socialized from an early age.